ChainedDigit/battleship/ReadMe.txt

 The game was made and only tested on Windows 10.
-Ngl, it probably won't work anywhere else.
+Ngl, it probably doesn't work anywhere else.

 All you need is already included in the .exe program.
 Just download and run it.